jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 };
 ```

-In general, one should always be aware of ensuring base class members are initialised in addition to the derived class members, through
-careful definition of the constructor.

 Destructors, on the other hand, are called in the reverse order to constructors.
 When a derived class destructor is called, the
 compiler calls the derived class destructor first before the base class(es) destructor(s).